 The range of Fitbit trackers is wide, between prices and user needs that go from the budget Fitbit Flex 2, right up to the premium Ionic.

-The budget model used to be the Fitbit Zip, but now the Flex 2 just become the most affordable of the Fitbit family that not only measures your steps, estimates your calories and distance traveled but is also swimm-proof, so for all those reasons we think the Flex 2 takes the advantage on today’s market
+The budget model used to be the Fitbit Zip, but now the Flex 2 just become the most affordable of the Fitbit family that not only measures your steps, estimates your calories and distance traveled but is also swim-proof, so for all those reasons we think the Flex 2 takes the advantage on today’s market.

 The Fitbit One used to be $30 more expensive than the Zip but today is around $150 dollars more so if you want a Fitbit that you can attach to your clothes now the Zip is a better option and comes in 4 different colors.
 Measuring your steps, calories, and distance, it has a clock on it.